scheinerman/BigCombinatorics.jl/README.md

 ## Implementation

-These function all have nice recursive properties that we exploit to make the code as simple as possible.
-To keep the calculations efficient, we use cache the values we have already computed;
-This means that no function value is ever evaluated twice.
+These function have nice recursive properties that we exploit to make the code as simple as possible.
+To keep the calculations efficient, we cache the values we have already computed; no function value is ever calculated twice.

+The following functions can be used to manage the saved values.

+* `BigCombinatorics.cache_report()` prints out the number of values stored in the cache for each function.
+* `BigCombinatorics.cache_clear(func)` clears all values stored for a specific function.
+* `BigCombinatorics.cache_clear()` clears all values in the cache.

 <hr>

 ## To Do

-There should be a way to wipe out the cached values to save space.
-This should be easy to implement.
+The cache functions are not fully implemented yet.